awsdocs/aws-systems-manager-user-guide/doc_source/tagging-parameters.md

    Get-SSMParameterList
    ```

 1. Run the following commands to tag a parameter\.
+Replace each *example resource placeholder* with your own information\.

    ```
    $tag = New-Object Amazon.SimpleSystemsManagement.Model.Tag